rcy1314/nand/README.md

      /?q=california&abc-fresno

-      will load feed return in bottom will filter response of query.
+      will load feed return to query.

 ### Head.js has multiple indices for objects.